The 15 Best Pipedrive Alternatives for Your Business in 2025

 Pros and cons

-✓ Smooth data sharing and input
+✓ Smooth data sharing between sales and project teams

-✓ User-friendly interface design
+✓ User-friendly interface with minimal training requirements

-✓ Integration with help desk apps
+✓ Strong integration with help desk and support applications

-✓ Mobile accessibility
+✓ Mobile accessibility with business card scanning capability

-✓ Clear permission controls
+✓ Clear permission controls for team management

-✗ Expensive higher-tier plans
+✗ Expensive higher-tier plans compared to competitors

-✗ Limited workflow customization
+✗ Limited advanced workflow customization options

-✗ No native social media tools
+✗ No native social media integration tools

-✗ Basic reporting features
+✗ Basic reporting features require custom development

 Pricing

-• Standard tier: $29 per user monthly with annual billing
+• Standard tier: $29 per user monthly with annual billing (100,000 records and 10GB of storage space)

-• Professional tier: $49 per user monthly with annual billing
+• Professional tier: $49 per user monthly with annual billing (250,000 records with 100GB of storage)

-• Enterprise tier: $99 per user monthly with annual billing
+• Enterprise tier: $99 per user monthly with annual billing (500,000 records and a generous 250GB of storage)

 All plans include essential capabilities like contact and lead management, along with fundamental workflow tools.
 As you move up the tiers, you'll gain access to more sophisticated features.
 Professional adds lead routing and custom validation options, while Enterprise unlocks advanced integrations such as AWS Lambda, along with enhanced security through SAML/SCIM single sign-on and detailed audit trails.